Groovalicious WOMAD - Trust me, Its good!

 Having never been to a WOMAD concerts before, I decided to join Geri and Ntt who were coincidentally heading there on that night.

-For one of the rare times in my life, It didnt feel like I was in Singapore that friday night.
+For one of the rare times in my life, It didn’t feel like I was in Singapore that Friday night.
 Majority of the people that I saw were foreigners.
-But it was nice to see all sorts of diverse lifestyles here - groups of friends, a family with their toddlers, Ntt even spotted his professor from Uni.
+But it was nice to see all sorts of diverse lifestyles here – groups of friends, a family with their toddlers, Ntt even spotted his professor from his university.

 Many were dancing and moving lively to the different bands.
 The first one that we watched was the Mahotella Queens from South Africa.
-It was impressive to see these ladies in their 60s, shaking their ‘thang energetically!
+It was impressive to see these ladies in their 60s, shaking and dancing energetically.
 They have been performing for the past 40 years!

 WOMAD 2007 - Singapore - Mohotella Queens